PX201/ObjectFolowingRobot/README.md

-# Human-Following and Remote-Controlled Robot
+# Object-Following and Remote-Controlled Robot

 ## Description
 This project is a  robot that can switch between two modes: